Were You Caught Driving Without A License? Hire a Local Attorney

 No Valid License for Another Driver

-Never let a friend or family member drive your vehicle without a valid license.
-Not only is it illegal, but you bear responsibility for any accidents or damages the driver causes.
-Do not expect your insurance policy to cover an unlicensed driver, but you can expect to foot the bill for resulting charges.
-You paying out of pocket for all fees, damages to your car, damages to other vehicles and all additional involved costs.
-You can even go to jail for the other driver’s mistakes.
-It is unfair, but it happens more often than you may think.
+Never allow a friend or family member to drive your vehicle without a valid license.
+Doing so isn’t just illegal—it also makes you responsible for any accidents or damages they cause.
+Your insurance policy likely won’t cover an unlicensed driver, leaving you to handle the expenses.
+This includes paying out of pocket for repairs to your car, damages to other vehicles, and any associated costs.
+In some cases, they could even face jail time for their actions.
+It’s a serious risk, and unfortunately, it happens more often than you might realize.

 Unlicensed Underage Driver